mizrael/BlazorCanvas/readme.md

 - [Example1](https://github.com/mizrael/BlazorCanvas/tree/master/BlazorCanvas.Example1) shows how to initialize the 2d canvas
 - [Example2](https://github.com/mizrael/BlazorCanvas/tree/master/BlazorCanvas.Example2) shows how to render a sprite and react to the window resize event
+- [Example3](https://github.com/mizrael/BlazorCanvas/tree/master/BlazorCanvas.Example3) shows how to move a sprite on the screen

 The goal is to create small examples, built one on top of the other, showing how easy it is to render 2d elements using Blazor.
 Eventually I might end up writing a full game, it highly depends on how much time I'll have.